An Excellent Reputation

 Participants are instructed how to identify physical, emotional and sexual abuse and how to go about reporting it.

-In another section, participants are asked whether two 17 years-olds engaging in oral sex had broken state law.
+In another section, participants are asked whether two 17-year-olds engaging in oral sex had broken state law.
 (They have, since the law considers all oral copulation involving minors to be sexual abuse.)

 The Catholic Church has lost more adherents than any other religious faith in the United States, according to a study released last month by the Pew Forum on Religion and Public Life.